cobweb-eu/QA_wps_processes/readme.md

 For the R processes, RServe is also required as are various R packages which should be installed from the R terminal as normal.

-Linux (Ubuntu v12.04) and Windows (7) environments have been tested.

-A Docker image is in preparation for automated deployment of the WPS.
+For convenience and rapid set up a Docker image has been made available.
+Alternatively the system may be compiled and deployed from source.

+## Docker image installation

+A Docker image with Tomcat, R, 52NorthWPS and the Quality Control processes is available.
+The image is forked from the 52North [tethys_docker](https://github.com/tethysplatform/tethys_docker) and is started in the same way with:

+    $ sudo docker run -d -p 8080:8080 --name n52wps maptopixel/n52wps-mvn-git

-## Installation instructions
+## Full installation instructions

 1. Install 52North Web Processing Service (v3.4.0 and v3.3.0 have been tested).
 Instructions for achieving this are available from 52North.